Spanish America

-Spanish America refers to the Spanish territories in the Americas during the Spanish colonization of the Americas.
-The term "Spanish America" was specifically used during the territories' imperial era between 15th and 19th centuries.
-To the end of its imperial rule, Spain called its overseas possessions in the Americas and the Philippines "The Indies", an enduring remnant of Columbus's notion that he had reached Asia by sailing west.
-When these territories reach a high level of importance, the crown established the Council of the Indies in 1524, following the conquest of the Aztec Empire, asserting permanent royal control over its possessions.
+Spanish America refers to the Spanish territories in the Americas, part of the Spanish overseas territories historically known as "the Indies" (Sp. las Indias), during the period of Spanish colonization of the Americas.
+The term "the Indies" was specifically used during the territories' imperial era between 15th and 19th centuries.
+To the end of its imperial rule, Spain called its territories in the Antilles and the Philippines "overseas possessions" until the end of its imperial rule in 1898, an enduring remnant of Columbus's notion that he had reached Asia by sailing west.
+When these territories reached a high level of importance, the crown established the Council of the Indies in 1524, following the conquest of the Aztec Empire, asserting permanent royal control over its possessions.
 Regions with dense indigenous populations and sources of mineral wealth attracting Spanish settlers became colonial centers, while those without such resources were peripheral to crown interest.
-Once regions incorporated into the empire and their importance assessed, overseas possessions came under stronger or weaker crown control.
+Once regions were incorporated into the empire and their importance assessed, overseas possessions came under stronger or weaker crown control.

 The crown learned its lesson with the rule of Christopher Columbus and his heirs in the Caribbean, and they never subsequently gave authorization of sweeping powers to explorers and conquerors.
 The Catholic Monarchs' conquest of Granada in 1492 and their expulsion of the Jews "were militant expressions of religious statehood at the moment of the beginning of the American colonization."
 The crown's power in the religious sphere was absolute in its overseas possessions through the papacy's grant of the Patronato real, and "Catholicism was indissolubly linked with royal authority."
 Church-State relations were established in the conquest era and remained stable until the end of the Habsburg era in 1700, when the Bourbon monarchs implemented major reforms and changed the relationship between crown and altar.

 The crown's administration of its overseas empire was implemented by royal officials in both the civil and religious spheres, often with overlapping jurisdictions.
 The crown could administer the empire in the Indies by using native elites as intermediaries with the large indigenous populations.
 Administrative costs of empire were kept low, with a small number of Spanish officials generally paid low salaries.
 Crown policy to maintain a closed commercial system limited to one port in Spain and only a few in the Indies was in practice not closed, with European merchant houses supplying Spanish merchants in the Spanish port of Seville with high quality textiles and other manufactured goods that Spain itself could not supply.
 Much of the silver of the Indies was diverted into those European merchant houses.
 Crown officials in the Indies enabled the creation of a whole commercial system in which they could coerce native populations to participate while reaping profits themselves in cooperation with merchants.